The place we do not know is the place we are looking for

 Related

-Juliette Berkeley, Priyanka Chhabra, Merve Ertufan & Mochu, Merv Espina, Kathryn Gledhill-Tucker, Shareeka Helaluddin, Aarti Jadu & Claire de Carteret, Ronen Jafari, Laura McLean, Rahee Punyashloka, Hayden Ryan, Joel Sherwood Spring, Aarti Sunder, Suvani Suri, Thomas Smith and Aasma Tulika
+Vaibhav Abnave, Priyanka Chhabra, Merve Ertufan & Mochu, Merv Espina, Kathryn Gledhill-Tucker, Shareeka Helaluddin, Alana Hunt, Aarti Jadu & Claire de Carteret, Ronen Jafari, Machine Listening, Laura McLean, Rahee Punyashloka, Raqs Media Collective, Hayden Ryan, Joel Sherwood Spring, Aarti Sunder, Suvani Suri, Thomas Smith, Aasma Tulika and Book Show-I

 13 Feb → 23 Feb 2025